 In this age of social media, the worst fears of the hospitality sector include negative online reviews.
 A missed opportunity could mean losing well beyond one customer.
 On the other hand, a glowing tweet from a satisfied guest can result in more business for a long time to come.

 The current hospitality scenario demands not just pleasant face–to–face interactions, but also subtle technological nudges.
-Though you can train your staff in the former, it is time to invest in the latter!
+You can train your staff in the former; it is time to invest in the latter!